Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The First Fish

 Weeks passed, and I felt like I had the hang of it.
 It was time to choose my fish.
 I opted for goldfish because they’re hardy and a bit quirky.
-I figured if aquaponics taught me anything, it was that I could use some personality in my watery creation.
+I figured if aquaponics taught me anything, it was that I could use personality in my watery creation.
 I set off to the local pet store, lugging home three dunk-happy little guys that would soon be my aquatic companions.

 After a couple of days, however, I noticed something off.
 The water started turning green — not in the lovely chlorophyll way like plants, but a murky, swamp-like horror show.
 I almost gave up on the spot.
 I mean, who wants a green pond in the backyard?
-I opened my loyal laptop and dove forums and articles.
+I opened my loyal laptop and dove into forums and articles.

 Running Upstream